 News & Updates.

-In mid-February 2019 ObjektCare became one of the first sculpture care specialist firms globally to begin utilising drone technology to survey and sculptures.
-The sculpture in question was Chevron, a 15m tall work by Neil Dawson and located at University of Auckland on Symonds Street.
+In mid-February 2019 ObjektCare became one of the first specialist sculpture care firms globally to begin utilising drone technology to survey sculptures.
+The sculpture in question was Chevron, a 15m tall work by Neil Dawson and located on the University of Auckland campus on Symonds Street.

 ObjektCare co-founder Paul Spain indicates that he expects drones just to be part of the ongoing use of new technology the firm will use in 2019 “We love using technology to provide better and faster outcomes for our clients.
 We’re also working on leveraging other fresh technology during the year ahead so as to continue to provide the best sculpture repair, sculpture restoration and sculpture maintenance services in the Southern Hemisphere market”.

 Many of you will know the Ad Reinhardt quote, “Sculpture is something you bump into when you back up to look at a painting,” well it would have been nice to bump into a few more at this year’s Auckland Art Fair.

 It could be the simple fact that while everyone’s got a wall, not everyone’s got the space for art that you have to walk around.

 This year I missed the confronting large works of art fairs past, sitting strongly in my mind is Rohan Weallan’s Wizard of Forgotten Flesh, which dominated space several art fairs ago.
 Still it was nice to see a range of art and objects, standing out from the walls here and there.